Z (EP): Critical reception

-At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 66, based on 15 reviews, which indicates "generally favorable reviews."
+At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 66, based on 15 reviews, which indicates "generally favorable reviews".
 Ben Benjamin of Neon Tommy praised Z, comparing it to the work of singer Lorde and calling Z "compelling", yet "slightly static".
 He felt it worked well within its "narrow dynamic range", but noted that the album's end began "one of the few adrenaline boosters on the entire record", in which SZA had an "aptitude for injecting deep listening into songs that will please even the shallowest ears".
 Ryan B. Patrick from Exclaim! gave Z eight out of ten stars, calling the work a "quality beginning" and praised the "fresh futurist sound".
 He noted "Sweet November" and "Julia" as standout tracks.

 Steven Goldstein from HipHopDX gave the album three and half stars out of five; he called it a strong debut.
 He praised the album's "nostalgic trance about heartbreak and self-questioning."
-On the other hand, Goldstein felt that sometimes SZA fell "victim to Pop platitudes."
+On the other hand, Goldstein felt that sometimes SZA fell "victim to Pop platitudes".
 Brandon Soderberg from Spin magazine commended the album's "atmospheric" tones and called the album's lyrical content "compelling".
-However, he felt the "elements melt into the background" and described the genre as "weeded R&B." Writing for Consequence of Sound, Michael Madden commended the "organic" themes but felt the album did not "get to the point".
-He praised SZA's vocals, calling them her "biggest asset."
+However, he felt the "elements melt into the background" and described the genre as "weeded R&B".
+Writing for Consequence of Sound, Michael Madden commended the "organic" themes but felt the album did not "get to the point".
+He praised SZA's vocals, calling them her "biggest asset".

-The album was included on numerous year-end critics' lists, including Exclaim!, who placed the album at number seven on their Soul and R&B albums list.
+The album was included on year-end critics' lists, including Exclaim!, who placed the album at number eight on their Soul and R&B albums list.
 Z was thirty-four on Vibe Magazine's end-of-year list, and number ten on Sweden's Nöjesguiden international list.